Bluegrams/YoutubeDLSharp/README.md

 [![Build status](https://bluegrams.visualstudio.com/vividl/_apis/build/status/youtubedlsharp-ci)](https://bluegrams.visualstudio.com/vividl/_build/latest?definitionId=3)
 [![NuGet](https://img.shields.io/nuget/v/YoutubeDLSharp.svg)](https://www.nuget.org/packages/YoutubeDLSharp/)

-A simple .NET wrapper library for [youtube-dl](https://github.com/ytdl-org/youtube-dl).
+A simple .NET wrapper library for [youtube-dl](https://github.com/ytdl-org/youtube-dl) and [yt-dlp](https://github.com/yt-dlp/yt-dlp).

 ## What is it?

-YoutubeDLSharp is a wrapper for the popular command-line video downloader youtube-dl.
+YoutubeDLSharp is a wrapper for the popular command-line video downloaders youtube-dl and yt-dlp.
-It allows you to use the extensive features of youtube-dl in a .NET project.
+It allows you to use the extensive features of youtube-dl/ yt-dlp in a .NET project.
-For more about the features of youtube-dl, supported websites and anything else, visit its project page at http://ytdl-org.github.io/youtube-dl/.
+For more about the features of youtube-dl/ yt-dlp, supported websites and anything else, visit their project pages at http://ytdl-org.github.io/youtube-dl/ and https://github.com/yt-dlp/yt-dlp.

 ## How do I use it?